Richard Julian Hammond

 1914 - 2006

 Richard J. Hammond, legendary academy principal and administrator at Loma Linda University also served as minister of music at Campus Hill Seventh-day Adventist Church in Loma Linda, California, from 1972 to 1982.
 He was an ordained minister and an accomplished pianist with an interest in conducting.

-He founded Greater Boston Academy and served as its principal for 25 years.
+He founded Greater Boston Academy in 1944 and served as its principal for 25 years.
 He provided distinguished service in that position and was instrumental in its growth as a school with high academic standards.
 Hammond then served as Director of Admissions at the Loma Linda University School of Public Health and as Special Assistant to the Dean for Student Affairs from 1971 to 2001, when he retired at age 86.
 In 2001, he raised funds for an Adventist World Radio station in India and an AIDS clinic in South Africa through his annual Music in Many Lands program.